MiSTer-devel/C64_MiSTer/README.md

 ### Autoload the cartridge
 In OSD->Hardware page you can choose Boot Cartridge, so everytime core loaded, this cartridge will be loaded too.

+### Parallel port for disks.
+Are you tired from long loading times and fast loaders aren't really fast when comparing to other systems?

+Here is the solution:
+In OSD->Hardware page choose **User Port: Disk ParPort**.
+Then load [DolphinDOS_2.0.rom](releases/DolphinDOS_2.0.rom).
+You will get about **20x times faster** loading from disks!